michaelgrifalconi/SUSE_QE_Core_overview_2025-10/slides.md

 <small>

 * Richard Fan about to go on rotation for 6 months.
-* Goran Pathak about to join on a 3 month rotation.
+* Gaurav Pathak about to join on a 3 month rotation.

 </small>